Gaining Ground: FAQ

 How can this report be used by investors?

-The Road to 2020 provides a framework for investors who can use the report’s findings, case studies, and sector trends to inform their decision-making and supplement their engagement strategies.
-The online graphs in The Road to 2020 make it easy to see trends and results for both sectors and companies.
+Gaining Ground provides a framework for investors who can use the report’s findings, case studies, and sector trends to inform their decision-making and supplement their engagement strategies.
+The searchable company scorecards and online graphs in Gaining Ground make it easy to see trends and results for both sectors and companies.
 This format can be easily integrated into presentations or used for engagements with companies.

 Are the company examples intended to indicate “leading practice”?